 The EYFS and KS1 class teachers annually invite parents to a Phonics Meeting, early on in the academic year, in order to introduce the phonics programme taught in school, throughout EYFS and KS1.
-During this session the teachers also complete a workshop for parents to ensure they are aware and confident with the phonics sounds, and the order of teaching, as well as the importance of reading with their child at home.
+During this session, the teachers also complete a workshop for parents to ensure they are aware and confident with the phonic sounds, and the order of teaching, as well as the importance of reading with their child at home.

 Class Teacher, KS1 and Phonics Lead

 share how phonics is taught

 develop parents’ confidence in helping their children with phonics and reading

 teach the basics of phonics and some useful phonics terminology

 outline the stages in phonic development

 give an insight into the Year 1 phonic test